Surabhi0303/CodSoft/README.md

+#Number Guessing Game

-# CodSoft Virtual Internship task 1
+CodSoft Virtual Internship task 1

 Problem Statment
 1. Generate a random number within a specified range, such as 1 to 100.